isador999/Piclodio2-Musique-et-Webradio/README.md

  - Set the system time manually.

 __Next Steps__ :
 In the next version of this program, by clicking on "Play Music Randomly" on the home page, I want to be able to listen an infinite number of music files randomly selected.
-Now, clicking on "Play Music randomly" will launch a Mplayer process for only one music.
-The problem is that the browser will not be notified when the music is finished.
+Now, clicking on "Play Music randomly" will launch a Mplayer process for only one music and return the selected music on the web UI.
+The main problem is that the web UI isn't notified when the music is finished, so the page will not be reloaded.
 So, I think a Websocket mecanism is needed to have real-time notifications between Mplayer and GUI components.

 Feel free to fork, improve, or help me ;)

 Installation
 ===========